podlove/podlove-web-player/podlove-web-player/readme.txt

 If you have an audio file and use one of the following attributes, the player will sport a richer visual experience: "title", "subtitle", "summary", "poster", "permalink".
 Full example:

-    [podloveaudio mp3="http://mysite.com/mymedia.mp3" ogg="http://mysite.com/mymedia.ogg" title="PWP – First show" subtitle="We talk about this and that" summary="Here goes a summary of the episode which should be about 256 characters long" poster="http://mysite.com/mymedia.jpg" permalink="http://mysite.com/my-first-episode/"]
+    [podloveaudio mp3="http://mysite.com/mymedia.mp3" ogg="http://mysite.com/mymedia.ogg" title="PWP – First show" subtitle="We talk about this and that" summary="Here goes a summary of the episode which should be about 256 characters long" poster="http://mysite.com/mymedia.jpg" chapters="my_chapter_field" permalink="http://mysite.com/my-first-episode/"]

+= Podlove Web Player Shortcode in multiple lines =

+Don't do it, always write the shortcode in a single line.

 ### Deprecated usage

-Chapters now handed over as JSON, please take a look at the standalone-json.html.
+Chapters now handed over as JSON, please take a look at the standalone.html.
 The previous solution will still work, however we recommend to use the new solution, as it offers some more features.
 Earlier versions of this plugin could handle alternative shortcodes, too: [audio] and [video].
 As of version 1.1, these are deprecated as they conflict with other plugins.

 == Screenshots ==